osohq/oso/new-docs/content/python/reference/classes.md

 ### Class Instances

-You can pass an instance of any Python class into oso and access its methods and fields from your policy (see [Application Types](learn/policies/application-types)).
+You can pass an instance of any Python class into Oso and access its methods and fields from your policy (see [Application Types](learn/policies/application-types)).

 <!-- TODO(gj): link to API docs. -->
-Python instances can be constructed from inside an oso policy using the [`new`](polar-syntax#new) operator if the Python class has been **registered** using either the `register_class()` method or the `polar_class()` decorator.
+Python instances can be constructed from inside an Oso policy using the [`new`](polar-syntax#new) operator if the Python class has been **registered** using either the `register_class()` method or the `polar_class()` decorator.
 An example of this can be found [here](learn/policies/application-types).